zooniverse/aggregation-for-caesar/README.md

 pip install .
 ```

-If you see an error about `Cython` not being installed run `pip install cython` and try again.
+If you see an error about `Cython` not being installed run `pip install cython` and try `pip install .` again.

 ### With Docker
 https://docs.docker.com/get-started/